Shireesha21/ContentManagementIntegrationSystem/README.md

 ### 8. 📌 Notes

-This project simulates a mini AEM-like CMS using Spring Boot & in-memory JCR structure All endpoints and usage are fully documented via Swagger Clean separation of concerns for controller, service, repository, and model
+- This project simulates a mini AEM like CMS using Spring Boot & in-memory JCR structure.
+- All endpoints and usage are fully documented via Swagger
+- Future Developments can be including full Spring Security, OAuth, Vaulting, adding database and more.

 ### 9. 📫 Contact